-If you travel Vietnam from North to South, you will see and explore the diversity of natural landscapes, various cultures and people in every place, especially in Saigon and Hanoi.
-They are two typical metropolises where you would easily recognize interesting contrast in their lifestyle, activities, accent and other specialties.
+If you travel to Vietnam from North to South, you will see and explore the diversity of natural landscapes, various cultures, and people in every place, especially in Saigon and Hanoi.
+They are two typical metropolises where you would easily recognize interesting contrast in their lifestyle, activities, accent, and other specialties.

 Not only being known as the capital of Vietnam, but Hanoi is also a place containing and remaining Vietnamese traditional and cultural values of over 1,000 years.
 Hanoi was recognized as the capital of the country by King Ly Thai To and by several later empires throughout its history.
 The city was named “Hanoi” in 1831 and became the official capital of the Socialist Republic of Vietnam in 1945.
-You can explore and learn a lot about Vietnam history's different periods and dynasties when you travel to Hanoi.
+You can explore and learn a lot about Vietnam’s history and its different periods and dynasties when you travel to Hanoi.

 Read more on What to do in Hanoi in 3 days Travel Guide.